carlbennettnz/json-api-knex-adapter/README.md

 ## Tests

-There are plenty of tests written, but current the integration tests won't work unless you have your database configure exactly the way mine is.
-I'm working on a knex migration that will automatically everything up.
+There are plenty of tests written, but currently the integration tests won't work unless you have your database configured exactly like mine.
+I'm working on a knex migration that will automatically set everything up.